scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 ### 2. Add the API token to the Azure DevOps secrets

-Add the Scribe Hub API token as SCRIBE_API_TOKEN to your Azure environment according to the **[Azure DevOps - Set secret variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash "Azure DevOps - Set secret variables")**.
+Add the Scribe Hub API token as SCRIBE_TOKEN to your Azure environment according to the **[Azure DevOps - Set secret variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash "Azure DevOps - Set secret variables")**.
 ### 3. Install Scribe CLI

 **Valint** -Scribe CLI- is required to generate evidence in such as SBOMs and SLSA provenance.